WanderingSpaceThinker/nonexistence/_posts/2021-06-19-Society-Issue-1-Crimes.md

 <ins>Chemicals:</ins>

-Besides lead, there's other chemicals that affect our health/growth negatively.
+Besides lead, there's other chemicals that negatively affect our health/growth.
 The key rule here is the [precautionary principle](https://en.wikipedia.org/wiki/Precautionary_principle), sadly detecting harmful effects before mass usage is challenging so constantly monitoring what's in use and updating health regulations with new data is the way to go.

 <ins>Mental Disorders:</ins>